nuvla/documentation/docs/tutorials/nuvlabox/gpu-demo.md

 The goal of this demo is to demonstrate the GPU capabilities of Docker, and how to use these capbilities through Nuvla.

-Since Docker 19, GPU usage when running a container can be achieved using --gpus all - this flag allows Docker to pass the GPU devices to the container.
+Since Docker 19, GPU usage when running a container can be achieved using "--gpus" all - this flag allows Docker to pass the GPU devices to the container.
 This capability is only available to Nvidia GPUS.
 While the Docker client is able to use the GPU flag, Docker Compose hasn't caught up yet.
-This means we can't use a docker-compose command to pass the GPU.
+This means we can't natively use a Compose file to make use of the --gpus property

-We'll deploy a Docker container through Nuvla.
-To be able to use the GPU, we need to specify the devices and the libraries that are used by the GPU, and pass them through with Docker-Compose.
+Let's say we have a Compose-file defined application to be deployed from Nuvla.
+Given the aforementioned Docker limitation, we need to manually select the GPU devices and libraries from the host, and pass them to the container via the Compose file.

-To know the correct devices and libraires, you can use the GPU discovery tool installed with NuvlaBox.
+To know the correct devices and libraires, we can use the GPU discovery tool installed with NuvlaBox.

 ## DIY: Step by step guide

-For this demo we used a Nvidia Jetson Nano, but you might run this application on a computer with a Nvidia GPU, the correct drivers, and CUDA libraries that need to be installed, as well as Docker.
+For this demo we used a Nvidia Jetson Nano, but we might run this application on a computer with a Nvidia GPU, the correct drivers, and CUDA libraries that need to be installed, as well as Docker.

-Also, you'll need a camera connected through USB to the selected device.
+Also, we'll need a camera connected through USB to the selected device.

 To be able to deploy the application we also need a Nuvla account.

 ## Setup

-Follow the NuvlaBox setup to connect your device to Nuvla.
+Follow the NuvlaBox setup to connect our device to Nuvla.

-## Docker-Compose with GPU
+## Docker Compose with GPU

-As described above, Docker-Compose has no command to use de GPU directly.
-To use it we need to specify the run command in our Docker-Compose file.
+To use the GPUs, we need to specify the run command in our Docker Compose file.
 It looks like this:

 ```yaml
 version: '3.0'